edwinekyang/srpms/docs/AgileOverPlanDriven.md

 - User stories are the new requirements document
   - User stories have emerged as the best and most popular form of product backlog items.
   - A use case is a series of interactions by the user with the system and the response of the system.
+- Agile doesn't mean no documentation
+  - usually a hybrid way would be used, and design & implementation & deployment would still be documented for maintenance purpose

 # Resources